 What is the cost of the Weight Watchers program?

+The Digital + Studio plan was formerly called the Meetings+OnlinePlus option, where you pay for your meetings monthly instead of weekly.
 It’s best purchasing the Monthly Pass prior to attending your first meeting as you’ll have to flash it each time.
-You can purchase a Monthly Pass at the meeting but completing sign up online is still required.
+You can purchase a Monthly Pass at the meeting but completing signup online is still required.
 After buying your Monthly Pass online, you’ll get the chance to print a temporary copy until you get the actual card in the mail.